unicef/publicgoods-toolkit/community.md

-motivated by equity concerns -- making sure the product is available and usable in contexts where it might not otherwise be -- or a desire to avoid having public data or public goods monopolized in a proprietary system (with the attendant risks of vendor lock-in, as described in Adoptability: Data Portability and Avoiding Vendor Lock-In)[LINK]
+motivated by equity concerns -- making sure the product is available and usable in contexts where it might not otherwise be -- or a desire to avoid having public data or public goods monopolized in a proprietary system (with the attendant risks of vendor lock-in, as described in Adoptability: Data Portability and Avoiding Vendor Lock-In)(TBD LINK)

 Such participants often act in the project through vendors, and the vendors of course have a commercial interest as well.
 In these cases,